xorbitsai/inference/doc/source/development/contributing_environment.rst

 Still, if the first command fails to execute, you can try adding the ``--force`` option.

+The build emits a static export and stages it at ``xinference/ui/web/dist``, where the Xinference backend serves it directly — no Node.js runtime is needed after building.

 For local frontend development, start the Xinference backend separately and then run:

 ::